 Bearss lime tree in 2013 before digging it up.

-The tree did not look great for a year or so, but it eventually fully recovered and showers us with more limes than we can eat now, a decade later.
-See the photos above and below:
+The tree did not look great for a year or so, but it eventually fully recovered and showers us with more limes than we can eat.

 Bearss lime tree now, in Ramona yard.

-The point is that if you must move a tree in the summer (or any season other than winter), keep it shaded after transplanting until winter.
+The point is that if you must move a tree in the summer (or spring), keep it shaded after transplanting until the cool season.

 Thanks for your support so I can keep the Yard Posts coming and the ads away!